-- a) Pursuant to Section 99.061, F.S., all countywide candidates must file their qualifying papers no earlier than noon of the 71st day prior to the election, but not later than noon of the 67th day prior to the date of the election. - b) Time for the purposes of qualifying will be determined by SOE Office cell phone time. - (1) Qualifying papers will be accepted during the qualifying period at the Bay County Supervisor of Elections Office any time during normal office hours (8:00 A. M. TO 5:00 P.M.). - (2) Candidates may qualify by mail.
+- a) Pursuant to Section 99.061, F.S., all countywide candidates must file their qualifying papers no earlier than noon of the 71st day prior to the election, but not later than noon of the 67th day prior to the date of the election. - b) Time for the purposes of qualifying will be determined by SOE Office cell phone time. - 1) Qualifying papers will be accepted during the qualifying period at the Bay County Supervisor of Elections Office any time during normal office hours (8:00 A.M.
+TO 5:00 P.M.). - 2) Candidates may qualify by mail.
 Qualifying papers must be forwarded to the address of the qualifying officer within the appropriate timeline for qualifying.
-If not received prior to noon on the last day of qualifying or incomplete the candidate shall not be qualified. - (3) Faxed qualification papers will not be accepted as proper qualifying documents. - (4) The SOE Office has a mailbox located outside the office.
-Items placed in this box after normal working hours will not be officially received by the SOE Office until the following business day.
+If not received prior to noon on the last day of qualifying or incomplete the candidate shall not be qualified. - 3) Emailed or faxed qualification papers will not be accepted as proper qualifying documents.